Regulatory intelligence and strategy

 - Implement clinical development plans following an OMPD/ODD

 - Plan, conduct and manage Protocol Assistance Meetings

 Clinical trial applications

-SMERUD’s central regulatory & study start-up teams will develop and/or review essential documents such as the IMPD, IB, Risk Management Plan, Patient Information /Informed Consent Forms.
-In addition, each of the SMERUD country subsidiaries has study-start up specialists with experience in amending the national application forms for ethics and regulatory authorities, respectively.
+SMERUD’s central regulatory & study start-up teams will develop and/or review essential documents such as the IMPD, IB, Risk Management Plan, and Patient Information /Informed Consent Forms.
+The unit has vast experience with CTIS submissions.
+In addition, each of the SMERUD country subsidiaries has study-start-up specialists with experience in amending the national documents for ethics and regulatory authorities, respectively.

 Our regulatory & study start-up activities include:

 - Clinical Study Protocol development and/or critical review